chylex/Brotli-Builder/README.md

 | **Encoding** | `byte[]` | `BrotliFileStructure` | Constructing a compressed file structure |
 | **Transforming** | `BrotliFileStructure` | `BrotliFileStructure` | Modifying a compressed file structure |

+All of these operations are also available as streaming APIs, for when the entire structure does not need to be loaded into memory at once:
+ - `BrotliFileReader` for deserialization
+ - `BrotliFileWriter` for serialization
+ - `BrotliFileStreamEncoder` for encoding
+ - `BrotliFileStreamTransformer` for transforming

 ## Compression Pipeline

 An encoder should focus on how to generate *insert&copy* commands and store them in a `MetaBlock` sequence.
 The *insert&copy* commands generate the uncompressed output from literals (bytes), backward references, and static dictionary references.